1. Bolton’s Humanitarian Response

 People over 70 and those with certain underlying health conditions are urged to be particularly stringent when following social distancing guidelines.

-Public Health England has issued new advice for people living with someone who is in this higher risk category.
+Public Health England has issued new advice for households where someone is at increased risk or has possible or confirmed coronavirus infection.

 3. Keep yourself and your family safe from domestic abuse

 Home should be a place of safety, but measures to prevent the spread of coronavirus (COVID-19) mean that victims and those at risk of domestic abuse may be trapped at home with abusive partners or family members.

 Social isolation is important, but your safety is a priority.